aws-samples/lucky-money-ar-workshop/content/1.Introduction/_index.md

 ## Use Scenario

-This workshop will deliver an application for end users to do AR scanning to get red packets and share red packets with each other, whose profit model is mobile online advertising.
+This workshop will deliver an application for end users to do AR scanning to earn red packets and share red packets with each other, whose profit model is mobile online advertising.

 There are two types of roles in this scenario, advertisers and users.